sip03ds/AzAdmin/RSyslog_Sentinel/README.md

 ### Requirements
 Sentinel relies on Linux Rsyslog server for capturing data from various firewall solutions (checkpoint - fortigate - darktrace).

-Our task is to build a fully redundant [virtual machine scale set](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) that can scale up or down on Azure and will host an RSYSLOG server and dispatch the data to Sentinel
+Our task is to build a fully redundant [virtual machine scale set](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) that can scale up or down on Azure and will host an RSYSLOG server and dispatch the data to Sentinel.

 We will have to create different log files on every RSYSLOG server (vm on scaleset) for each vendor that dispathces data (e.g. fortinet) by tweaking rsyslog.conf file.